Why software companies are leading in Customer Success

 The practice of Customer Success (CS) is the engine for growth for modern companies willing to embrace it.
 CS isn’t just about proactively educating customers about a product.
 It’s about actively listening to customers to understand how they want to use the product, then making changes to continue enhancing their experience and value.
 Soon enough, with the right CS processes in place, companies will anticipate what customers need, delivering it before they even ask (a great example I tweeted about recently here.)

 This is the holy grail of Customer Success.

 It’s also a core function to deliver on the much sought after “product-led growth” strategy where the product itself becomes the primary driver of customer acquisition, conversion and expansion.
-This is born from a company’s capacity to listen to customers, be agile and truly mould their product and engagement to prioritise success.
+This is born from a company’s capacity to listen to customers, be agile and truly mold their product and engagement to prioritize success.
 The growth of companies like Slack, Zoom and SurveyMonkey can be attributed to this strategy.

 In LinkedIn’s 2020 Emerging Jobs Report, Customer Success Specialist came in at number 6 with 34% annual growth.
 It’s no surprise-we’re clearly past the tipping point when it comes to the subscription economy and the importance of working hard to earn the retention of customers.
 Despite this trend, not every company sees it this way, and many are hesitant to truly become a customer success focused company.
 Vudoo is not one of them.